jamesjoshuahill/jamesjoshuahill.github.io/_posts/2013-12-18-makers-academy-q-and-a.md

 ### What were you doing before joining Makers Academy?

 I worked in theatre production, mostly on West End musicals including Matilda The Musical and Wicked The Musical.
-I worked for the producers and the work was not glamorous—mostly admin.
+I worked for the producers and the work was not glamorous&mdash;mostly admin.
 I love a good spreadsheet for plans, budgets, contracts and schedules.
 Occasionally, I organised events and parties and rubbed shoulders with talented artists.

 ### What made you want to start learning to code in the first place?